mogria/msnake/README.md

 This list contains stuff we want to implement or change.

 * Create a better dialog for entering the name
+* make the current_utc_time function compatible to windows
 * create a simple display in the corner which displays the current score while playing
 * don't create the highscore file at the current directory (in $HOME/.msnake/highscores.dat ?)
 * add a scroll function to the highscore? or delete low entries?